somaonishi/MTR/README.md

-# Rethinking Data Augmentation for Tabular Data in Deep Learning (NeurIPS 2023)
+# Rethinking Data Augmentation for Tabular Data in Deep Learning
 **Under review.**

 The official implementation of the paper "Rethinking Data Augmentation for Tabular Data in Deep Learning" ([link](https://arxiv.org/abs/2305.10308)).